As part of the government Special Needs Plan, teachers are now required to build their capacity to teach learners with disability.

 - engagement with a professional learning team or community of practice

 - instructional rounds

-- short courses, VET courses or other postgraduate study
+- short courses, VET courses or other postgraduate studies

 You must be able to identify the new learning you have gained, and have evidence of attendance or engagement.